 You are required to submit one recommendation letter issued by a professor who knows your educational background and academic performance and can make an informed judgment on your suitability for the research project with which you wish to work.
 Talk to your recommender BEFORE you submit your application and ask them to write a recommendation letter for you.
 When you send in your online application, a notification email will be automatically sent to your recommender, asking them to send us their recommendation letter through another online submission page.
 Make sure to check in with your recommender to confirm that they have received this link, as an automated email can often be mistakenly sorted by a spam filter.
-For your application to become valid, your recommender also needs to send us the recommendation letter by the deadline of 17:00, March 3, 2015, Japan Standard Time (GMT+0900).
+For your application to become valid, your recommender also needs to complete the online recommendation form by the recommendation deadline of 17:00, March 1, 2016, Japan Standard Time (GMT+0900).
 Recommendation letters sent by email will not be accepted.
 In case of technical difficulties, recommenders must contact us in time for us to send them an alternative method of recommendation form submission.

 Online Application Form